asmfreak/habitipy/README.md

 Install
 -------

-Habitipy cones in two main versions: basic an emoji.
-If don't ant emoji on your terminal you are free to to with just only:
+Habitipy comes in two main versions: basic an emoji.
+If don't want emoji on your terminal you are free to to with just only:
 `$ pip install habitipy`

 If you want something like `:thumbsup:` to be converted to actual emoji unicode symbols before it will be printed to terminal, you should use this command: